jacobkoziej/uwu/README.md

 # uwu

-> Drop-in uwuinator for cat
+> uwunator extension for cat